Agapio7/Voice-Clone-Text-to-speech-Synthesis/README.md

 ## Documentation

 This project is about real human voice cloning.
-The main objective of our project to generate deepfake voice similar to original Human voice.Our project can be divided into two parts: **input audio from use** and **clone voice**.
+The main objective of our project to generate deepfake voice similar to original Human voice.Our project can be divided into two parts: **input audio from user** and **clone the voice**.
 We have further classified them into seven steps which are given below.
 You can visit this link
 [voice clone project](https://github.com/Hem7513/Voice-Clone-Text-to-speech-Synthesis/blob/master/Text_to_speech_synthesis.ipynb) for more detail.

 Step 1:Import necessary libraries